 “See” the world with a reading passport.

 In an instant, a book can transport you to a faraway place.
-Imagine sailing across the Pacific Ocean, walking across the Great Wall of China, or driving through the Italian countryside—a book can take you to each of these places.
+Imagine sailing across the Atlantic Ocean, walking past the Great Pyramid of Giza, or driving through the Australian outback—a book can take you to each of these places.
 Many authors are skilled at painting vivid pictures of beautiful scenes around the world—just pick where you want to go and find a book that features that destination.

-Turn this into a fun activity by designing a reading passport for kids to record the destinations they’ve “visited” in each book.
+Turn this into a fun activity by creating a reading passport for kids to record the destinations they’ve “visited” in each book.
+My son and I “traveled” to France through a book about Sophie Germain, an 18th century mathematician whose formula became a foundation for modern architecture.
+Once we were done reading, we drew the country’s flag in our reading passport.
 You can even take this experience a step further by cooking a dish that is popular in a particular region.
 Who knows—maybe this will inspire a future trip.

 Plan themed reading days.